 In order to evaluate the bank rationalization opportunity, it is important to understand current cash flows, account structures, bank relationships, processes and technology.
 Most organizations should have captured a clear picture of this during their migration to SEPA.
 Following this, the next key step is to form a desired future state vision that aligns with your cash management strategy – including bank relationship strategy, process vision (SSC or Payment Factory) and technology strategy.
 Engaging the right internal stakeholders and external partners can help ensure alignment on strategy and timing.

 In light of the changes that SEPA has introduced, we have worked with many clients to realize their bank strategy objectives.
 In this case study read how Mondelez International embarked on their “One Bank” project to successfully transform Mondelez European treasury and business services into excellence.

-- Pre-SEPA, Receivables were traditionally decentralised for a number of reasons, including:
+- Pre-SEPA, Receivables were traditionally decentralized for a number of reasons, including:

-- The requirement for organisations to hold local residency status for tax and central bank reporting purposes.
+- The requirement for organizations to hold local residency status for tax and central bank reporting purposes.

 - Local restrictions on depositing certain collection instruments (cash, cheques and other paper instruments).